crowdagger/caribon/README.md

 Snowball C implementation: http://snowball.tartarus.org/) to reduce words to their stems, which allows e.g. to see a singular and a plural as the "same" word.
-Then it's just counting the repetitions, and ouputting HTML.
+Then it's just counting the repetitions, and outputting HTML.

 Build
 =====

-You'll need Rust and Cargo: http://www.rust-lang.org/install.html, then
+You'll need Rust and Cargo, see [install instructions](http://www.rust-lang.org/install.html).
+Then

 `$ cargo build`